jgarcida/standaloneApplication/README.md

     3.- Type Maven in the search box under Select an import source:
     4.- Select Existing Maven Projects
     5.- Click Next
-    6.- Click Browse and select the folder that is the root of the Maven project (probably contains the pom.xml file) 7.- Click Next
+    6.- Click Browse and select the folder that is the root of the Maven project.
+    7.- Click Next
     8.- Click Finish